labstreaminglayer/App-Neuroscan/readme.md

 # Overview

-The Neuroscan application is included with the full LSL distribution.
 This program should work with both the Synamp II and Synamp Wireless product series from Neuroscan (http://www.neuroscan.com/).
 It still needs to be tested, however.

 Before you can use this program you need to obtain and install Neuroscan's Access SDK and the associated license dongle.

+# Downloading

+Please first check the Releases page to see if there is a release there for you.
+If not then you may find and old version on the sccn ftp: ftp://sccn.ucsd.edu/pub/software/LSL/Apps/

 # Usage